 Here, Lisa Moskovitz, RDN, dietitian and founder of The NY Nutrition Group, helps you identify red flags that indicate you're not eating enough, plus offers guidance on how to determine the right number of calories you personally need for healthy, safe weight loss.

-In general, women shouldn't cut their calories below 1,200 a day and men should stay above 1,500 unless they're under the supervision of a health care professional.
+In general, people should not cut their calories below 1,200 a day to 1,500 per day, unless they're under the supervision of a health care professional.

 1. You're Hungry All the Time